 Working Hard but Not Getting By

-As we have noted the Dēmos report A Higher Wage is Possible at Walmart, this company is particularly important because it sets the standard for the retail sector—one of the nation’s fastest growing economic sectors.3 With more than 1.4 million employees, Walmart is the nation’s largest private employer.
+As we noted in the Demos report A Higher Wage is Possible at Walmart, this company is particularly important because it sets the standard for the retail sector—one of the nation’s fastest growing economic sectors.
+With more than 1.4 million employees, Walmart is the nation’s largest private employer.

 For all these reasons, it is important to put a spotlight on the consequences of Walmart’s low wage approach.
 We use the MIT living wage calculator to test the adequacy of Walmart’s proposed $10 wage floor.
 The calculator is a measure of basic needs for various family types in each state in the country.